Chart Color Schemes

 Culburra Beach ranks among the oldest 10% of areas nationwide

-The median age in Culburra Beach is 54 years, which is significantly higher than the Rest of NSW average of 43 years and the national norm of 38 years.
-Compared to the Rest of NSW average, the 65-74 age cohort is notably over-represented in Culburra Beach at 18.2%, while the 5-14 age group is under-represented at 7.7%.
-The concentration of the 65-74 age group is well above the national average of 9.4%.
-Between the Census conducted on August 3, 2021 and the previous Census on August 9, 2016, there has been a growth in the 15 to 24 age group from 7.8% to 10.2%, while the 55 to 64 cohort declined from 16.9% to 15.1% and the 45 to 54 age group decreased from 11.0% to 9.7%.
-By 2041, Culburra Beach is expected to see notable shifts in its age composition, with the 75 to 84 age cohort projected to grow steadily by 130 people (21%) from 607 to 738.
+The median age in Culburra Beach is 54 years, significantly higher than Rest of NSW's average of 43 years and older than the national norm of 38 years.
+Compared to the Rest of NSW average, the 65-74 age group is notably over-represented at 18.2% locally, while the 5-14 age group is under-represented at 7.7%.
+This concentration of the 65-74 age group is well above the national average of 9.4%.
+Between the 2021 Census and now, the 15 to 24 age group has grown from 7.8% to 10.2%, while the 55 to 64 cohort has declined from 16.9% to 15.1% and the 45 to 54 group has dropped from 11.0% to 9.7%.
+By 2041, Culburra Beach is expected to see notable shifts in its age composition.
+The 75 to 84 age cohort is projected to grow steadily, expanding by 129 people (21%) from 608 to 738.
 Notably, the combined 65+ age groups will account for 59% of total population growth, reflecting the area's aging demographic profile.
-On the other hand, both the 45 to 54 and 5 to 14 age groups are expected to see reduced numbers.
+Conversely, both the 45 to 54 and 5 to 14 age groups are expected to see reduced numbers.